MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 #### Resolution

 Troubleshoot the network connection between the KMS host and the client.
-Make sure that TCP port 1688 (default) is not blocked by a firewall or otherwise filtered.
+Make sure that TCP port 1688 (default) is not blocked by a firewall or is otherwise filtered.

 ### 0xC004F041 The Software Protection Service determined that the Key Management Server (KMS) is not activated

-The full text of this error resembles the following:
+The full text of this error message resembles the following:

 > The Software Protection Service determined that the Key Management Server (KMS) is not activated.
 KMS needs to be activated.